For those who come after….

 Combat System and Game Mechanics

-The other main way you build up AP is Parrying enemy attacks.
+The other primary way you build up AP is by Parrying enemy attacks.
 I mentioned that E33 has a QTE system that enlivens the turn-based combat framework.
 When an enemy attacks you can almost always Dodge it within a pretty generous QTE window.
 If you Parry the attack within a tighter window, you’ll not only stop the attack, you’ll earn AP.
 If you Parry all the hits an enemy dishes out during its turn, you’ll get a chance to Counterattack, which can give you AP and do some pretty healthy bonus damage.
 Developing the ability to Parry is critical for all difficulty modes above Story (easy).
 See Hot Tips below for some pointers on that.
 There are also powerful Gradient Attacks you pick up as you develop relationships within your party; they don’t cost AP but charge up on their own schedule—the game has a pretty good tutorial on these.

 The combat system I just described relies on a multifaceted and interlocking ability system—involving Weapons, Attributes, Pictos, and Lumina.
 It’s complex but well-designed and reasonably learnable; again, Arktix’s tutorials can help with details and tips if you’re struggling.